 (b) any regulation, rule, local law, by-law, notice, order or other instrument promulgated, made, given or published under or for the purposes of any Act.

-[Section 3 amended by No. 14 of 1996 s.
+[Section 3 amended: No. 14 of 1996 s.
 4.]

-4. Amendments effected by schedule

-(1) The several Acts referred to in the Schedule to this Act are amended to the extent specified in those Schedules.

-(2) Each amendment effected by subsection (1) of this section and a Schedule to this Act shall take effect on such day as is fixed by the Minister administering the Act so amended by notice published in the Government Gazette, being a day not earlier than the day on which the notice is so published.

-(3) Every Act referred to in the First Schedule to this Act may be cited showing the figures representing the year of its passing followed by the passage “ — 1972”.

-(4) Every Act referred to in the Second and Third Schedule to this Act may be cited showing the figures representing the year of its passing followed by the passage “ — 1973”.

-(5) Every Act referred to in the Fourth Schedule to this Act may be cited showing the figures representing the year of its passing followed by the passage “ — 1975”.

-[Section 5 amended by No. 19 of 1973 s.
-2; No. 83 of 1973 s.
-2.]
+[4.
+Omitted under the Reprints Act 1984 s.
+7(4)(e).]

 5. Amendments to Acts may be made by proclamations

-(1) Notwithstanding the provisions of any other Act or law, but subject to subsection (2) of this section, the Governor may by proclamation, in any case where he is of opinion that it is necessary or expedient so to do for giving proper effect to the purposes for which an Act was enacted, amend any reference in the Act to a physical quantity that is not expressed in terms of a unit or units in the metric system of measurement by substituting for that reference a reference to a physical quantity expressed in terms of a unit or units in the metric system of measurement.
+(1) Notwithstanding the provisions of any other Act or law, but subject to subsection (2), the Governor may by proclamation, in any case where he is of opinion that it is necessary or expedient so to do for giving proper effect to the purposes for which an Act was enacted, amend any reference in the Act to a physical quantity that is not expressed in terms of a unit or units in the metric system of measurement by substituting for that reference a reference to a physical quantity expressed in terms of a unit or units in the metric system of measurement.

-(2) A proclamation may be so made under subsection (1) of this section as to —
+(2) A proclamation may be so made under subsection (1) as to —

 (a) take effect on such day or days as are specified therein, not being a day or days earlier than the day on which the proclamation is published in the Government Gazette; and